r4um/r4um.github.io/_posts/2021-06-20-redis-mtime-getset.md

 timings_miss_mtget = g.repeat(repeat=REPEAT, number=NUMBER)
 ```

-Running and plotting the timings from this benchmark, x axis is times from the timeit calls.
+Running and plotting the timings from this benchmark, x axis is time taken for calls.

 ![redis_mtget_timings](/assets/images/redis_mtime_getset_output_4_0.png)

-As expected there is a slight overhead, with plain get being the fastest and a modification time based gets the slowest.
+As expected there is a slight overhead, with plain get being the fastest and modification time based get the slowest.
 See this [jupyter notebook](https://github.com/r4um/jupyter-notebooks/blob/main/redis_mtime_getset.ipynb) for full working example and diagram source.